 The partnership with Fit Analytics, helps Asos provide bespoke sizing recommendations for all their customers, based on data from previous purchases and returns.
-For a more improved and personalised result, customers can answer 3 additional questions about height, weight and fit preference.
+For a more improved and personalized result, customers can answer 3 additional questions about height, weight and fit preference.

 Andy Berks, Digital Product Director, Asos said in a press release, reported in Drapers, “We want to do all we can to make sure our customers are getting the right size, first time.
-This is where Asos Fit Assistant comes in – we can now offer personalised size recommendations across Asos collections, exclusive labels and fashion favourites.”
+This is where Asos Fit Assistant comes in – we can now offer personalized size recommendations across Asos collections, exclusive labels and fashion favourites.”